richardbogad/infinitra/README.md

 **Note:** INFINITRA is currently in an **early Alpha stage**.
 We are continuously expanding and improving the universe, and your participation and feedback are crucial to its development.

----

 ## Features

-- **Infinite Exploration:** Explore an unprecedented seamless world with 10 x 10 trillion km of terrain and an 5 trillion km vertical structure.
+- **Infinite Exploration:** Explore an unprecedented seamless world with 10 x 10 trillion km of terrain and a 5 trillion km vertical structure.
 - **Procedural Fractals:** Experience unique, ever-changing terrains and structures that provide a new experience every time.
 - **Multiplayer Adventures:** Connect with friends or other explorers in real-time shared world mode.
 - **Item Collection and Inventory:** Collect unique items throughout your journey and manage them in your inventory.